WebAssembly/spec/spectec/test-prose/TEST.md

         2. YetI: (if ($default_(t) = ?(o0)))*{t o0}.
         3. Let f be { LOCAL: [val^k, o0*]; MODULE: m; }.
         4. Push FrameE (n, f) to the stack.
+        5. Let L be the label_n.
+        6. Push L to the stack.
+        7. Jump to instr*.

 ref.func x
 1. If x < the length of $funcaddr(), then: